Quickstart: Create an Azure Cognitive Search service in the portal

-It can take a few minutes to create a service (15 minutes or more depending on the tier).
 After your service is provisioned, you can scale it to meet your needs.
-Because you chose the Standard tier for your Azure Search service, you can scale your service in two dimensions: replicas and partitions.
+If you chose the Standard tier for your Azure Cognitive Search service, you can scale your service in two dimensions: replicas and partitions.
 Had you chosen the Basic tier, you can only add replicas.
 If you provisioned the free service, scale is not available.

 Partitions allow your service to store and search through more documents.

 Replicas allow your service to handle a higher load of search queries.

 Adding resources increases your monthly bill.
 The pricing calculator can help you understand the billing ramifications of adding resources.
 Remember that you can adjust resources based on load.
 For example, you might increase resources to create a full initial index, and then reduce resources later to a level more appropriate for incremental indexing.

 A service must have 2 replicas for read-only SLA and 3 replicas for read/write SLA.